provence2911/SQL-Dara-Analysis/SQL_P1_Pain_management/README.md

 # Conclusion
 ### Insights:
 From the analysis, here is the actual situation of the hospital in terms of pain management quality:
-1. **Rate of pain-free or mild pain surgeries:** ~ 80% of patients don't have pain after surgeries
+1. **Rate of pain-free or mild pain surgeries:** 85% of patients don't have pain after surgeries
-2. **Pain response:** ~ 85% of patients with pain received efficient pain relief within 1 hour.
+2. **Pain response:** 95% of patients with pain received efficient pain relief within 1 hour.
 3. **Ratio of pain rescue method:** Regional anaesthesia and pain medication are primarily used.
 Only a few cases required opioids.
-4. **Analgesia method:** Top 1 methods are medication and non-regional anaesthesia, followed by combined regional anaesthesia (single shot and catheter).
-However, there are many failures in regional anaesthesia techniques.
+4. **Analgesia method:** Top 1 methods are medication and regional anaesthesia.
+However, there are quite failures in regional anaesthesia performance.
-5. **Time of rebound pain:**  Mostly on the same day and the next day
+5. **Time of rebound pain:**  Mostly pain comes back in Day 0, rises significantly on Day 1 and starts to decrease steadily from Day 2
 6. **8Pain and the first standing up time:** Most patients have early mobility (on Day 0 and Day 1 morning)
 7. **Patient outcome measurement:** Most patients report to have good outcome (on average 140/150)

 ### Closing thoughts:
-This project helps me see the quality of pain control for patients undergoing surgeries from Feb to Aug 2023.
+This project helps me see the quality of pain control for patients undergoing surgeries from Mar to Aug 2023.
 Even though the quality is good on average, there are issues to investigate further to build an action plan:
 - Some data is missing for pain rescue.
 The nurses need to pay more attention to collecting these data.
 If needed, need to review the medical records to look for these missing data.
 - Further investigation is needed to find out: